chrisadkin/Argo-Data-Pipeline-Gallery/slides.md

 ## Aims

-Showcase Portworx PDS (database-as-a-service on Kubernetes) via some simple cloud native data pipelines
+- Showcase Portworx Data Services (PDS) via simple data pipelines
+- Present use cases leveraging tools and technology ubiquitous in the data engineering space
+- Over time, build create a 'Gallery' of data pipelines using each database engine supported by PDS

 ---